A Clash of Kings-Chapter 29

 Tyrion warmly greets Lancel, who has been pacing.
 Lancel tells him that Cersei commands that Pycelle be released, handing Tyrion her warrant.
 Tyrion tells Lancel he hopes she is not overtaxing herself, he would not want to see a relapse.
 After being assured that she is recovered, Tyrion states it is music to his ears, thinking he should have given her a larger dose.
 Tryion offers Lancel mulled wine to help him sleep, and he rejects the offer, having not come to drink.
 Tyrion states that wine has its dangers and that he would have thought if Cersei was so concerned about Pycelle she would have come herself.
 Lancel tells Tyrion just to release the prisoner with a sneer, that the queen is Joffrey's regent.
 Tyrion replies that he is Joffrey's Hand.
 Lancel replies “The Hand serves.
 The regent rules until the king is of age,” and Tyrion says maybe he should write it down so he can remember, and tells Podrick to leave.

-After Pod leaves, Lancel states that Ser Jacelyn Bywater defied a command in the King’s name, and that Cersei demands he be removed and charged with treason; Tyrion thinks that it means that Cersei has already ordered Pycelle’s release and Bywater rebuffed her.
+After Pod leaves, Lancel states that Ser Jacelyn Bywater defied a command in the king's name, and that Cersei demands he be removed and charged with treason; Tyrion thinks that it means that Cersei has already ordered Pycelle's release and Bywater rebuffed her.
 When Lancel threatens Tyrion, Tyrion responds that he will hear no warning from a boy.
-Lancel touches his sword and warns Tyrion to watch his words.
+Lancel touches his sword and warns Tysrion to watch his words.
 Tyrion in turn warns him that at a cry from him, Shagga will break in and kill Lancel with an axe and not a wineskin.
 Lancel, incensed, tells Tyrion that he is a knight.
 Tyrion asks if Cersei had him knighted before or after she took him to bed.
 Lancel says nothing, and Tyrion can tell from his eyes that Varys was right.
 When Tyrion comments, Lancel demands Tyrion withdraw his filthy accusations.
 Before he can finish, Tyrion mentions the result if Joffrey discovers he murdered his father to bed his mother.
-Lancel tells Tyrion that Tywin Lannister commanded Lancel to do everything that Cersei told him when he was assigned squire to King Robert Baratheon.
+Lancel's courage deserts him as he insists to Tyrion that Tywin Lannister commanded Lancel to do everything that Cersei told him when he was assigned squire to King Robert I Baratheon.
 Tryion asks if Tywin told him to fuck Cersei also, noting that Lancel looks somewhat like Jaime, but a poor copy.
 Lancel starts to say he only did has he was bid, to which Tyrion adds that he must have hated every instant of a high place in court, knighthood, and Cersei opening her legs, and then threatens to go to the king.
 Lancel begs for mercy as Tyrion continues his threats to go to the king, whom he is duty bound to inform.
 When Lancel states he will end it, Tyrion tells him no, that he will stay close to Cersei, be a spy for him, and tell no one.
 Lancel agrees, and Tyrion orders him to drink to their understanding.
 Tyrion then tells Lancel that he could do well out of this and that knighthood is nothing.
 Then he orders him to tell the queen that he begs her forgiveness, and he will let her have Pycelle to do with however she will, but he will not be on the council.
 With respect to Ser Jacelyn Bywater, Lancel is to assure the queen that he thinks he can win him away from Tyrion.
 Tyrion also notes he does not want another nephew.
 Lancel tells him that there is no need for concern since Cersei has him spill his seed on her belly.

 Tyrion cannot get to sleep, so he sends Podrick, who was asleep, to summon Bronn and get two horses saddled.
 When Bronn arrives, he asks “Who pissed in your soup?” to which Tyrion answers Cersei.
 He states he should be used to the taste and that she seems to have mistaken him for Eddard Stark.
 Bronn replies that he was tall, to which Tyrion responds not after Joffrey took off his head.